Skip to content

 # falls back to serializer_class

-Works for both SelectorSpec and ServiceSpec entries.
-Falls back to DRF's standard serializer_class when the action has no spec or no output_serializer.
+Works for both SelectorSpec (reads spec.output_serializer) and ServiceSpec (reads spec.output_selector_spec.output_serializer) entries.
+Falls back to DRF's standard serializer_class when the action has no spec or no response serializer is set.
 Already included in ServiceViewSet and SelectorViewSet; add it to any custom composition that needs per-action serializers.

 @service_action